medic/cht-docs/content/en/apps/concepts/navigation.md

 {{< figure src="sync-status.png" link="sync-status.png" class="right col-6 col-lg-4" >}}

-Data synchronisation is important for [offline users]({{< relref "apps/concepts/users" >}}).
+Data synchronization is important for [offline users]({{< relref "apps/concepts/users" >}}).
 These users keep a copy of the data they have access to on their device.
 They can work from their device while disconnected from the internet (offline), by reading from and writing to their copy of the data.
-“Sync” (synchronisation) is when data on the device is made to match the data on the server.
-Synchronization depends on the user's connectivity status.
+“Sync” (synchronization) is when data on the device is made to match the data on the server.
+Synchronization depends on the user's internet connectivity status.
 The CHT app monitors the online status and attempts sync accordingly.
 It adapts to changes in connectivity to optimize data transfer.

 #### Replication Types

-Synchronisation consists of upward replication and downward replication.
+Synchronization consists of upward replication and downward replication.
-- **Upward Replication**: uploading all new or altered data from the device to the server.
+- **Upward Replication**: Uploading all new or updated data from the device to the server.
 It includes a retry mechanism for handling larger data batches, ensuring a robust and reliable upload process.
-- **Downward Replication**: downloading new or altered data from the server to the device.
-Downward replication may include the download of software updates to the CHT core or CHT app when available.
+- **Downward Replication**: Downloading new or updated data from the server to the device.
+Downward replication may include the download of software updates to the CHT app when available.

+The CHT application manages data synchronization across two types of databases: the main application database, user-metadata databases, and metadata databases.

+- **Main Application Database (`medic`)**: The main database that stores the primary data used by the application.
+It includes contacts, reports, messages, and other critical documents necessary for the core functionality of the application.
+This database is synchronized continuously to reflect changes to the application, such as new contact creations.
+- **User-Metadata Database(`medic-user-{username}-meta`)**: Each user has a dedicated database that stores operational metadata, including telemetry data such as reading a report.
+Synchronization occurs at predefined intervals to ensure up-to-date monitoring and analysis.

-The CHT app has two different Sync Intervals:
+The CHT application has two different Sync Intervals:
 - **Regular Sync**: Occurs every 5 minutes.
-Regular sync replicates application data, including user-generated content and any changes to existing documents.
+It replicates application data, including user-generated content and any changes to existing documents.
-- **Metadata Sync**: Occurs every 30 minutes, ensuring critical metadata is regularly updated.
-Metadata sync is designed to synchronize meta-information, which is critical for the app's functionality but not directly related to user-generated content.
-Metadata Sync replicates system-level data such as configurations, settings, or system updates
+- **Metadata Sync**: Occurs every 30 minutes, focusing on operational metadata rather than user-generated content.
+This ensures that telemetry data and system logs are regularly synchronized, providing insights into system performance and user activities

-The two sync interval values are configurable in the `db-sync.service.ts` file.
+The two sync interval values are configurable in the `db-sync.service.ts` file. `SYNC_INTERVAL` is the time interval for regular synchronization of application data, which includes new records. `META_SYNC_INTERVAL` is the time interval specifically for synchronizing metadata such as telemetry data and logs.

 #### Sync Status Notification

-At the bottom of the menu is a notification which provides important information about data synchronisation.
+At the bottom of the menu is a notification which provides important information about data synchronization.

 If the sync status is green and says “All reports synced,” this means you have successfully uploaded the most recent data on your device to the server.
 It also means that you downloaded the latest data from the server as of the time displayed.
 Note that there could be more recent data changes on the server, and it doesn't guarantee you are up to date.